arikamir/devops-technical-interview/README.md

 Use git.
 We like seeing history of small improvements instead of big pushes with unclear goals.

 If you wish, you can use a configuration management tool (Ansible, Terraform, Chef, Puppet).
-The infrastructure provider is up to you (Google Cloud, Kubernetes, AWS and Vagrant are all good).
+The infrastructure provider is up to you (Google Cloud, Kubernetes, AWS and Azure are all good).

 It is not required to implement all the features you can think of.
 A clean bare minimum working infrastructure is preferred than a full blown solution pieced together with scissors, rope and duct tape.
 Do not skip security considerations.